ranjodh-kaur/PPS_2022/2221040/prog7for.md

-## Write a program to demonstrate for loop in C
+## Program 7: Write a program to demonstrate for loop in C
 ```
 #include <stdio.h>
 int main()